Center for Perfection Studies • The Big Board–Little Universe Project • USA • 2017 • Notational Index •

 Please note: The data about 107th notation at 2.6224 millimeters is now maintained on its own page.

-Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within 9 milliseconds.
+Overview: Now time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within 9.3931×10-3 seconds or 9 milliseconds.
 Even the multiple of the Planck Length is well known and understood.
 Although the Planck Mass multiple seems counter-intuitive, we will quickly realize that all these numbers are actually working well together and are in concert.

 137th doubling of the Planck Time: 9.3931×10-3 seconds or 9.3931 milliseconds The first second actually emerges between notations 143 and 144.
-Ostensibly one might say that this is the notation where the average interaction is 9.39 milliseconds.
+We will be testing to see what it would mean if within this notation the average interaction were to be 9.39 milliseconds.

 137th doubling of the Planck Length: 2815.8174 km (or 1749.67 miles) Although the transition to the large scale universe begins within notation 134 (351.977 km or about 218.7 miles), it is only meaningful when one projects it straight up overhead and into the thermosphere and just shy of the International Space Station’s perigee with earth (401.1 km or 249.2 miles).
 Just two doublings later, from 703.95 in #135, and 1407.908 in #136, brings us from Low Earth orbit (LEO), 160-to-2,000 km into Medium Earth orbit (MEO) from 2,000 km (1,240 miles).
 Geosynchronous orbit is the next step at 35,786 kilometers (22,236 mi).